Accreditation, Certification and Licensure

 NBCOT Certification Exam Pass Rate

-Information regarding the total number of graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination can be found at https://secure.nbcot.org/data/schoolstats.aspx.
+Program results from the National Board for Certification in Occupational Therapy NBCOT) can be found online at https://secure.nbcot.org/data/schoolstats.aspx

 Please call or email Philadelphia University's School of Continuing and Professional Studies: Phone- 215.951.2900 or email- Evening@PhilaU.edu